The Ideal Muslim Husband

 this inclination should not reach the stage of neglect of the needs

-of the other wife:
+of the other wife:"And

 you will not be able to treat your wives with equal justice however